robconery/Vue.Starter/templates/vue/README.md

  - Minification of assets, including CSS and JavaScript
  - Code-splitting or "chunking" your application code based on routes
+ - Adding the built files to `/wwwroot` where it will be served as a static application, backed by your Minimal API

 It's important that this step is run prior to deployment, otherwise you won't see your assets.
-For convenience, we've setup a script for you but it might also be worth your while to

 ## Questions?
 Issues?